VictorSTM/VictorSTM/README.md

 # Víctor Sáenz
-### I am a CTO and WordPress Projects Captain at mowomo.com.
+### I'm CTO and WordPress Projects Captain at mowomo.com.

 ⤷ I actively participate in the WordPress community and collaborate with different official meetups, helping where I can and giving talks about WordPres